-The initial steps for most of the tasks discussed throughout this manualt involve accessing the CLI prompts (Main, Config, and Monitor) and the events log.
+The initial steps for most of the tasks discussed throughout this document involve accessing the CLI prompts (Main, Config, and Monitor) and the Events Log.
 Instructions about how to access the prompts are presented here, rather than repeating them for each task covered later in this manual.

-Only one user at a time can access the Config or Monitor prompts, or the events log.
-If another user attempts to access the same prompt you are currently using, the message Current Process has been Redirected is displayed and you are returned to the previous prompt you were using.
-If, for example, you access the Monitor prompt from the Main prompt and another user then accesses the Monitor prompt, the message Current Process has been Redirected is displayed and you are returned to the Main prompt.
+Only one user at a time can access each of these prompts or the log.
+If another user attempts to access the same prompt you are currently using, the message Output Redirected is displayed and you are returned to the previous prompt you were using.
+If, for example, you access the Monitor prompt from the Main prompt and another user then accesses the Monitor prompt, the message Output Redirected is displayed and you are returned to the Main prompt.
 The user who accessed the prompt you were using receives all redirected output from those tasks you initiated, but that did not yet display on your screen.
 Any task you initiated is completed, unless the user to whom the output is redirected cancels it.